How Much Does Building a Treehouse Cost in 2025?

 Size

-The size of your treehouse plays a big role in the overall cost.
-If you're installing a premade kit, you'll generally spend less than if you're opting for a custom build with luxury features like plumbing and heating.
+The size of your treehouse plays a significant role in the overall cost.
+If you're installing a premade kit, you'll spend less than if you're opting for a custom build with luxury features like plumbing and heating.
 Consider how you'll use your treehouse to decide on the right size for your needs and budget.

 Materials

-Design
+Design Complexity

 Design ComplexityAverage Cost Range